 Follow the Microsoft Windows Vista User Experience Guidelines (or “UX Guide” for short) to build your application’s user interface so that it takes advantage of all the new features of Windows Vista and provides a consistent user experience for your customers.
 These guidelines contain information on what’s new in Windows Vista, design principles, guidelines for controls, text, windows, and aesthetics.
-The guidelines will help designers and developers create high-quality, consistent Windows Vista applications.
+The guidelines will help designers and launch press coverage inaccuracies, corrected”>developers create high-quality, consistent Windows Vista applications.

 Last week, Microsoft has released another silent update to the official Windows Vista User Experience Guidelines on MSDN.
 The guide which serves as Microsoft’s equivalent to Apple’s Human Interface Guidelines, provides developers and designers with a set of basic principles and suggestions to make the user experience in Windows applications more consistent and user-friendly.

 Only if every developer, or even if every Microsoft developer would read this, then the world would be a better place.